patricksavalle/devops-project-template/content/project-plan.md

 - [ ] Include all stakeholders in the project

-- [ ] Allocate 50% of the board to non-functionals and DevOps process maintenance
+- [ ] Allocate 50% of the board to non-functionals, optimizations and DevOps process maintenance

 - [ ] Move progressively to Kanban and [innersourding](https://about.gitlab.com/topics/version-control/what-is-innersource/)